Everything You Should Know About Sole’s LCB Upright Bike [A Review]

 Price

-At the time of writing this, Sole has the LCB on sale for $999 – this could change of course by the time you read, and if that’s the case, I apologize.
+At the time of writing this, Sole has the LCB selling for around $1599 – this could change of course by the time you read, and if that’s the case, I apologize.

 But for the sake of this section, I’m going to base my comps on that price range, so I hope it’s at least a little helpful.